 I’M NEW to all this and have questions, tough questions – Do you have doubts and questions?
 Most people do.
 You can email a question to our Pastor, but before you do, here are some frequently asked questions.
 And check out our videos and live streaming of services on Facebook and YouTube.
+Also, GotQuestions is a great resource for tough questions.
 Our church is a group of people who care about each other.
 We would welcome a relationship with you, and explain how you could have a personal relationship with God also.

 - What is our real problem?

 - How can I fix my sin problem?

 - Can I get to God other ways?
 Is Jesus the only way?